convissor/new_york_state_of_health_spreadsheet/README.md

 Even worse, when trying to log in during the 2016 open enrollment period, a popup is displayed saying the _2015_ open enrollment ended.
 Sigh.

-The exchange gives me 88 health insurance plans to choose from.
+Once I'm logged in and have entered my family's information, the exchange gives me 88 health insurance plans to choose from.
 That's a _lot_ of stuff to think about.
-You can enter (a sadly limited set of) search criteria to trim down the number of plans to examine.
+I can enter (a sadly limited set of) search criteria to trim down the number of plans to examine.
-Then you click on a plan to view its details.
-When you're ready to look at the next plan, clicking the "Return to Plan List" takes you back to the...
+Then I click on a plan to view its details.
+When I'm ready to look at the next plan, clicking the "Return to Plan List" takes me back to the...
 GAAAAAHHH!
-The list's search criteria and pagination are lost and you're back at the first page of all the plans.
+The list's search criteria and pagination are lost and I'm back at the first page of all the plans.

 As a computer programmer and data lover I kept screaming (mostly) in my mind "For heaven's sake, give me a spreadsheet!!!"
 But the exchange's website doesn't seem to have that option.

-So I took it upon myself.
+So I took it upon myself to make things better.
+Welcome to the solution...

 ## 2016 Open Enrollment Dates